Unpack London 2010

 Liz Lee spent time with the prison medical service at Holloway to gain insight into the health problems of this particular population.
 Similar to Cradle to Grave a pocket knitted pill narrative with health related objects, documents and family album photographs was made and exhibited in the prison chapel in autumn 2009.
 Pharmacopoeia ran art workshops to explore issues raised by Dose that were significant and resonant for women prisoners in Holloway such as addiction, sexual and mental health.
 Through group art making exercises the women developed their own ideas in a variety of media with a particular focus on textiles and making bags.

-BBC Horizon recently commissioned Pharmacopoeia to make a new version of our sweets and pills dress, for the episode ‘Pill Poppers’ directed by Emma Jay.
+BBC Horizon commissioned Pharmacopoeia to make a new version of our sweets and pills dress.
+Gretel was featured with other Pharmacopoeia pieces in the documentary titled ‘Pill Poppers’ directed by Emma Jay and first screened in January 2010.

 Go to the original version of this piece ‘Sweetie’, made in 2000.